Faculty & Staff

 Current Projects

-Currently, I am completing my dissertation research which examines how Moravian potters made/remade their identities through the introduction of new ceramic technologies in the theocratic town of Salem, North Carolina, from 1784 until 1831.
+I completed my dissertation research which examines how Moravian potters made/remade their identities through the introduction of new ceramic technologies in the theocratic town of Salem, North Carolina, from 1784 until 1831.

 Connect with us!